Our goal is to share information and products that are truly helpful to renters.

 Rent reporting can increase your credit score

 If your landlord or a reporting agency is reporting your rent payments, and you make your payments on time, it may increase your credit score by an average of 29 points.
-That is if it’s actually being used to help calculate your score.
-See below for more about that.

 Build a positive relationship with your landlord